rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Evolution/Evidence of evolution/Fossil records.md

    <span style="color: lightgreen">Organisms with soft bodies cannot be fossilized</span>, while some other organisms die in conditions not favourable for fossil formation (e.g. dead bodies in rainforests decay rapidly).

 4. **Some fossils are trapped in inaccessible areas.**
-   Fossils can be trapped deep under due to movement of Earth's crust, making them unavailable for studying.
+   Fossils can be trapped deep under the sea due to the movement of Earth's crust, making them unavailable for studying.
 ↪️ *Refer to*: HKALE 2007 Paper 1A Q2(a)(ii)